cboydstun/quiz-api/API_Documentation.md

 }
 ```

-Error Handling and Edge Cases
+## Error Handling and Edge Cases

--### Try to register with an existing email +[...
-Error Handling and Edge Cases remain unchanged ...]
+### Try to register with an existing email

--Attempts to register a new user with an email that already exists in the system.
+Attempts to register a new user with an email that already exists in the system.

 ```graphql
 mutation RegisterExistingEmail {